 The project will progress in accordance with the timeframes stipulated by the Levelling Up Funding with completion due no later than March 2024

 I’m pleased that we’re still on track for reopening by early 2024, but please do let me know if you have any other queries.

 Copper Beech Tree Planted on the Village Green in Remembrance of Queen Elizabeth II

-* They will be held on the second Saturday of the month from April 2023 onwards. *
+* They will be held on the second Saturday of the month. *

 If you want to rent out the hall for an event or to run some classes contact: Hall enquiries firstname.lastname@example.org